THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Flying Headsails off the Windward Bow

 Our screecher is our favorite sail to use.
 It’s huge and when the wind is just right (like on the beam) we really get flying.
-The screecher is best used with an AWS of fewer than 15 knots, with an apparent wind angle (AWA) of fewer than 135 degrees.
+The screecher on the bowsprit is best used with an AWS of fewer than 15 knots, with an apparent wind angle (AWA) of fewer than 135 degrees.

 We have sailed several times with the tack of our screecher (or spinnaker) attached to the windward bow of the boat instead of being attached to the bowsprit.
 This allows us to sail at a deeper downwind angle (135 – 160).
 Instead of approximately 12 lateral feet between the tack and the clew (half the width of the boat), we are now using the full width of the boat to open the headsail even wider.